VITA-Group/SLaK/README.md

 --kernel_size 51 49 47 13 5 --output_dir /path/to/save_results
 ```

+To run ConvNeXt, simple set the kernel size as --kernel_size 7 7 7 7 100.
+(Make sure that the last number is larger than the first four numbers)

 ## Evaluation
 We give an example evaluation command for a SLaK_tiny on ImageNet-1K :